Deduktiva/magnolia-python/Python/Doc/library/sunau.rst

    A *mode* of ``'r'`` returns an :class:`AU_read` object, while a *mode* of ``'w'`` or ``'wb'`` returns an :class:`AU_write` object.

-.. function:: openfp(file, mode)

-   A synonym for :func:`.open`, maintained for backwards compatibility.

 The :mod:`sunau` module defines the following exception: